mead-ml/mead-baseline/README.md

 For handling data with high word sparsity, and for data where morphological features are useful, we also provide a very simple solution that occasionally does improve results -- we simply use the average of character vectors generated using word2vec and concatenate this vector.
 This is an option in the fixed embeddings version only.
 This is useful for problems like Language Detection, for example

-The goal of this code is to present a lean but very strong baseline while remaining simple and efficient.
-If you were looking for Yoon Kim's approach, his code is open source (https://github.com/yoonkim/CNN_sentence) and there is another project on Github from Harvard NLP which recreates it in Torch (https://github.com/harvardnlp/sent-conv-torch).
-As described above, the Kim model actually includes multiple approaches, which might sometimes out-perform this simple baseline.
-Note that if you are going to use static embeddings though, code that treats all cases the same cannot be as efficient as what is implemented here since it would use the same code as for dynamic models, which requires that torch backprops through the weights, after which they would need to zero out the gradients.
-This exact approach can be seen in the Harvard code.
+If you are looking specifically for Yoon Kim's multi-channel model, his code is open source (https://github.com/yoonkim/CNN_sentence) and there is another project on Github from Harvard NLP which recreates it in Torch (https://github.com/harvardnlp/sent-conv-torch).
+By focusing on the static and non-static models, we are able to keep this code lean, easy to understand, and applicable as a baseline to a broad range of problems.
+Unlike other versions, we treat fine tuning and static as different implementations, which removes a LookupTable from the static method.

 Also note that for static implementations, batch size and optimization methods can be quite simple.
 Often batch sizes of 1-10 with vanilla SGD produce terrific results.

+The code supports multiple activation functions, but defaults to ReLU.

 ## Dynamic - Fine Tuning Lookup Tables pretrained with Word2Vec

 The fine-tuning approach uses the expected LookupTable layer.
 It seems that when using fine-tuning, adadelta performs best.
-As we can see from the Kim paper, it seems that the dynamic fine-tuning models do not always out-perform static models, and they have additional baggage due to LookupTable size which may make them cumbersome to use as baselines.
+As we can see from the Kim paper, it seems that the dynamic fine-tuning models do not always out-perform static models, and they have additional baggage due to LookupTable size which may make them more cumbersome to use as baselines.
 However, if tuned properly, they often can out-perform the static models slightly.

-We provide an option to cull non-attested features from the LookupTable for efficiency.
+We provide an option to cull non-attested features from the LookupTable for efficiency, and randomly initialize unattested words in the LUT.

 ## Running It

-Early stopping with a single patience is used.
+Early stopping with patience is used.
 There are many hyper-parameters that you can tune, which may yield many different models.
 Due to random shuffling performed during training, runs may achieve slightly different performance each run.
 Therefore multiple runs are suggested for each configuration.

-You can get some sample data from the Harvard NLP [sent-conv-torch project](https://github.com/harvardnlp/sent-conv-torch).

-Here is an example of parameterization of static embeddings (cnn-sentence.lua) with SGD, achieving final accuracy of *93.6-94%*
+Here is an example of parameterization of static embeddings (cnn-sentence.lua) with SGD and a single filter width of 5, achieving final accuracy of *93.6-94.2%*

 ```
-th cnn-sentence.lua -eta 0.01 -batchsz 10 -decay 1e-9 -epochs 200 -train /home/dpressel/dev/work/sent-conv-torch/data/TREC.train.all -eval /home/dpressel/dev/work/sent-conv-torch/data/TREC.test.all -embed /data/xdata/GoogleNews-vectors-negative300.bin
+th cnn-sentence.lua -eta 0.01 -batchsz 10 -decay 1e-9 -epochs 200 -train ../data/TREC.train.all -eval ../data/TREC.test.all -embed /data/xdata/GoogleNews-vectors-negative300.bin
 ```

 Here is an example of parameterization of dynamic fine tuning (cnn-sentence-fine.lua) with SGD achieving final accuracy of *93.6-94.8%*

 ```
-th cnn-sentence-fine.lua -cullunused -optim adadelta -patience 50 -batchsz 10 -decay 1e-9 -epochs 1000 -train /home/dpressel/dev/work/sent-conv-torch/data/TREC.train.all -eval /home/dpressel/dev/work/sent-conv-torch/data/TREC.test.all -embed /data/xdata/GoogleNews-vectors-negative300.bin
+th cnn-sentence-fine.lua -cullunused -optim adadelta -patience 50 -batchsz 10 -decay 1e-9 -epochs 1000 -train ../data/TREC.train.all -eval ../data/TREC.test.all -embed /data/xdata/GoogleNews-vectors-negative300.bin
 ```

 # Structured Prediction using RNNs